 Since passenger and light commercial trucks are defined as light-duty vehicles, they are constrained to regulatory class 30 and 41.
-Light-duty trucks in the 2014 IHS data set with a GVWR class of 1, 2, or 2a were classified as regulatory class 30 and Class 2b trucks were classified as regulatory class 41.
-The 2014 IHS data set also provided the split between gasoline, diesel and E-85 capable trucks.
-Please note that all E-85 light-duty trucks are modeled as regulatory class 30.
+Light-duty trucks in the 2020 IHS data with a GVWR class of 1, 2, or 2a were classified as regulatory class 30, and Class 2b trucks were classified as regulatory class 41.
+IHS data provided the split between gasoline, diesel, electricity and E-85 capable trucks.
+Note that all E-85 light-duty trucks are modeled as regulatory class 30.